uv-software/PCANBasic-Wrapper/Sources/CANAPI/README.md

 ### SVN Repo

-The CAN API V3 sources are maintained in a SVN repo to synchronized them between the different CAN API V3 wrapper repos via Git SVN bridge.
+The CAN API V3 sources are maintained in a SVN repo to synchronized them between the different CAN API V3 wrapper repos.

 ### License